Comporta (civil parish): Culture

-Portuguese handicrafts, particularly miniatures boats of wood, quilts, needlework and embroidery are common in many of the villages.
+Portuguese handicrafts, particularly miniature boats of wood, quilts, needlework and embroidery are common in many of the villages.

 Although the patron saint is Saint Peter, the residents of Comporta continue to celebrate other religious festivals associated with the popular saints, in addition to the Festival do Arroz (Rice Festival), which celebrates the founding of the parish.
 Every two years the village of Carrasqueira is the site of the Festival da Batata Doce (Sweet Potato Festival), as well as being the annual meeting-place for motorcyclists.
 On the second Friday of each month, there is a traditional market, in which the inhabitants sell handicrafts, food and other goods.